Return to Cthulhu Introduction

 *I have not, however, read everything by him, and don't take into account additions by later authors; at some point another word or two might exist that I'm not aware of.

 All right, now we can really get into how this all works.
 Even though it looks like my only source material is very short—it's only six words—it's possible to get an enormous amount of detail from it.
 I'll go through my thought process in set-aside blocks, but if you're only interested in the end result, feel free to skip ahead to that.
+The sections on rationale are essential to genuinely understand the language, but they can be skipped if you're only looking to pronounce this specific sentence.
 I'll preface this with the warning that it isn't very intuitive; Cthulhu isn't human, so it's in all honesty surprising it isn't less understandable.
 However, it's chanted at rituals by Eskimos and voodooists, and heard in dreams, so it is pronounceable, however barely: everything has a precedent in some human language.
 Now I'll jump into a piece-by-piece analysis of the phrase itself, which is invaluable for pronouncing it; later, I'll generalize to the language as a whole.

 Right away, there's the word "Ph'nglui".
 The first thing to do is understand how the h relates to the p: clearly the h isn't pronounced like an h, because that would be unpronounceable.
 The most common interpretation is to read it as an f sound, like in "physics".
 In that case p and f are both sounds you make with your lips, but with p you stop the air completely and with f you let you it flow out.
 Here, h is making the sound more continuous, which is what it does with t to th, or in other language k to kh where you turn the k into a fricative: a continuous flowing-out of air.
 But there's a big problem with that: if that's what h does, then how do you pronounce the fh in mglw'nafh?
 It's already continuous, so you can't make it more continuous.
 There's only one other thing h usually does to p in languages, which it does in Hindi but not English: you spit out some air at the end, which is called aspiration.
 So kh is like the k in "kitchen", but but k is like the k in "skillet", if that makes sense.
 If you're interested, try saying the k in those words with your hand in front of your mouth and feeling a puff of air in "kitchen" but not "skillet".
 But again fh throws the whole thing off: that works for p, because p is a stop consonant.
 There's a big contrast between not breathing out air and then breathing a lot of it out at once.
 But with f, you're blowing air out continuously, so by definition it's already aspirated.
 I needed a good function for h that matched every instance of its use without looking like case-by-case patching-up.
 So I went for an effect that the sound h actually sometimes has on pronunciation, though it isn't common in spelling: it can make consonants, and more often vowels, more constricted in your mouth.
 So I decided to turn both ph and fh into what are called ejectives, which I'll explain below.